oglee815/oglee815_old.github.io/_posts/1900-01-01-study-newspresso.md

   - 1) They may change <span style="color:red">their terms and conditions</span> in a year's time.
   - 2) Acutally uploaded, user-generated content is not important to them anymore under <span style="color:red">their terms and conditions</span>.
   - --> They may change their terms and conditions in a year's time <span style="color:red">which</span> actually uploaded, user-generated content is not important to them anymore <span style="color:red">under</span>.
-  - --> They may change their terms and conditions in a year's time <span style="color:red">under which</span> actually uploaded, user-generated content is not important to them anymore.
+  - --> They may change <u>their terms and conditions</u> in a year's time <span style="color:red">under which</span> actually uploaded, user-generated content is not important to them anymore.
-  - = They may change their terms and conditions in a year's time <span style="color:red">where</span> actually uploaded, user-generated content is not important to them anymore.
+  - = They may change <u>their terms and conditions</u> in a year's time <span style="color:red">where</span> actually uploaded, user-generated content is not important to them anymore.
+- to 부정사의 시제
+  - he claims \[to have sent\] the first digital SMS over a satellite network in 1996.

 ### Vocab
 - <span style="color:red">unintentional internet superstars</span>